Advisory Board Chair

 The IEFA is currently staffed through support from two primary consultants:

-- Backbone consultant: The consulting firm Praxsys Leadership, Inc. (principal: Max Freund) provides core support to ensure that the IEFA has consistent coordination, communication, productivity, and capacity to accomplish its goals.
-This includes strategic advice, technical assistance, and project management to the EC and the LI and M&G Action Teams, as well as structural support, meeting logistics, and member communications.
+- Backbone consultant: Principal Max Freund of consulting firm Praxsys Leadership, Inc. serves as Project Director of IEFA.
+Leadership provides core support to ensure that the IEFA has consistent coordination, communication, productivity, and capacity to accomplish its goals.
+This includes strategic advice, technical assistance, and project management to the Advisory Board and Action Teams, as well as structural support, meeting logistics, and member communications.

 - Collaborative Grantmaking Consultant: This role (currently filled on an interim basis by Praxsys Leadership) supports, facilitates, and guides the Collaborative Grantmaking Initiatives Action Team and its related projects.
 This includes all phases of development and implementation of pooled funds, aligned funding, participatory/trust-based grantmaking, and other collaborative approaches to philanthropy in the region.

 IEFA members and supporters are represented by local and statewide funders, each working to advance the Funders Alliance mission.